 Smoking Cigarettes: A Cause of Neck Degeneration

 Here’s another study to add to your list of reasons to quit smoking.
 According to researchers in California, smoking cigarettes has been linked to cervical degenerative disc disease.
-Even when the difference in age of the 182 participants in the study was accounted for, active smokers still had a significantly higher degree of degeneration of the discs that keep the neck vertebrae from rubbing together.
+Even when the difference in the age of the 182 participants in the study was accounted for, active smokers still had a significantly higher degree of degeneration of the discs that keep the neck vertebrae from rubbing together.
 Once the discs that separate the cervical vertebrae degenerate to a certain degree, chronic pain becomes difficult to correct.

 Stress – A Major Factor in Neck Pain